natemiller/DSCI6008-student/README.md

 There is no required textbook for this course.
 Here is a list of recommended readings:

 - Machine Learning: A Probabilistic Perspective, by Kevin P. Murphy
+- Software for Data Analysis: Programming with R, by John M. Chambers
 - Bayesian Methods for Hackers, by Cameron Davidson-Pilon
-- Bayesian Data Analysis, by Andrew Gelman, John B. Carlin, Hal S. Stern, David B. Dunson, Aki Vehtari, Donald B. Rubin Introduction to Time Series and Forecasting, by P. Brockwell and R. Davis
+- Bayesian Data Analysis, by Andrew Gelman, John B. Carlin, Hal S. Stern, David B. Dunson, Aki Vehtari, Donald B. Rubin
+- Introduction to Time Series and Forecasting, by P. Brockwell and R. Davis
+- Time Series Analysis and Its Applications: With R Examples, by Robert H. Shumway and David S. Stoffer
+- Statistical Analysis with Missing Data, by Roderick J. A. Little and Donald B. Rubin

 Course Requirements